 The COVID-19 pandemic has thrown up plenty of uncertainties and questions for Aussies regarding existing health insurance policy holders’ entitlements.
 People are unsure of how their policy can benefit them if they were to contract the virus, or if they should now take out a new or improved health policy.
 The Department of Health has clarified this matter by confirming that the private health insurance status of a patient who is affected by coronavirus will not determine their treatment.
 While public hospital treatment is free for anyone who holds a Medicare card, you can use your private health insurance in a public hospital.
 Normally, this means you can choose your own doctor and have a better chance of getting a private room.

-Australian comparison companies such as Billy Sumo, are experiencing a surge in demand from Senior customers wanting to quickly compare their funds before the April 1 rate rise.
-Rather than go direct to the health retailer, by going through an Australian comparison company seniors might be able to save hundreds off the cost of your health insurance.
+Australian comparison companies such as Billy Sumo, are experiencing a surge in demand from Senior customers wanting to quickly compare their funds and ensure that they can take advantage of such benefits should this unfortunate situation arise.
+In addition to this, rather than go directly to the health retailer, by going through an Australian comparison company, seniors might also be able to save hundreds off the cost of your health insurance.

 Why Should Seniors Care?

 Australians seniors are generally more prone to age-related illnesses and injuries.
 If this is you, then senior health insurance might assist you in maintaining and improving your quality of life.